UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_2/Part3.md

 Notice that the array is not completely sorted, but with our chosen `pivot=5` all elements that are less than 5 are to the left and greater than 5 to the right.

+We repeat the sorting on a segment not yet sorted.

 ### STL Sorting Algorithm

 Even though learning how these algorithms work are useful so you know how they work and can manipulate them.
 Most of the time, you don't need to make these algorithms everytime you use them.
 We usually use the standard library.